MolecularMatch/mm-public-scripts/blog/publication2018/Publication2018.md

 ### Scoring System Explained

 Our Publications, like Trials, Drugs and Assertions, are accessed through our search endpoints, and returned sorted based on a highly advanced scoring system.
 Through extensive testing with M.D. and Ph.D. oversight, we've settled on a publication search engine that is most likely to have results relevant to your case in the top 10.
+For clinical uses, this a big improvement over other search engines like Google Scholar and Web of Science.

 Scores are made up of a combination of intrinsic and extrinsic values.
 Intrinsic score comes automatically on the target.
 The extrinsic is calculated in at search time based on your input.